 Jones was also named the 2013 Michigan Association of Chiefs of Police “Legislator of the Year” and the 2012 Michigan Drug Court Professionals “Legislator of the Year”.

-Rick has been married for 40 years to Charlene.
-They have two children, Kate and Charlie, and four grandchildren.
+Rick has been married for 42 years to Charlene.
+They have two children, Kate and Charlie, and three grandchildren.
 They live in Grand Ledge, where they are active members of the Grand Ledge First United Methodist Church.